zerynth/docs/docs/reference/guide/docs/seqmap.md

 8. `index` raises `ValueError` when x is not found in s.
-When supported, the additional arguments to the index method allowefficient searching of subsections of the sequence.
-Passing the extraarguments is roughly equivalent to using `s[i:j].index(x)`, onlywithout copying any data and with the returned index being relative tothe start of the sequence rather than the start of the slice.
+When supported, the additional arguments to the index method allow efficient searching of subsections of the sequence.
+Passing the extra arguments is roughly equivalent to using `s[i:j].index(x)`, only without copying any data and with the returned index being relative to the start of the sequence rather than the start of the slice.

 ### Immutable Sequence Types

 The only feature that immutable sequence types generally implement that isnot also implemented by mutable sequence types is hashing support.

-This support allows immutable sequences, such as `tuple()` instances, tobe used as `dict()` keys and stored in `set()` and `frozenset()`instances.
+This support allows immutable sequences, such as `tuple()` instances, to be used as `dict()` keys and stored in `set()` and `frozenset()`instances.

-Attempting to hash an immutable sequence that contains unhashable values willresult in `TypeError`.
+Attempting to hash an immutable sequence that contains unhashable values will result in `TypeError`.

 ### Mutable Sequence Types